Chicken/Auth/BlueMap/Chat/README.md

 ## Configuration

-The only configuration is `ip` and `port`, which are the same as with the main projects in this repository.
+The `ip` and `port` are the same as with the main projects in this repository.
 The default port is `8800`.

+If `read-auth` is `true`, chat is only visible to logged-in users.
+If `read-only` is `true`, users can not send any messages from web.

 ## Endpoints